vyznev/dfscratch/README.md

 4. Start playing.

-Dfscratch is a work in progress, and we're <s>glad</s> _desperate_ to receive feedback from players!
+Dfscratch is a work in progress, and we're glad, nay, _desperate_ to receive feedback from players!
 If your try it out, you're more than welcome to post a journal of your game events at the [official forum thread](http://www.bay12forums.com/smf/index.php?topic=127552.0).
 Any reports of bugs or any unexpected weirdness are particularly welcome.

 How to contribute?